-Webinars have proven to be extremely useful in this new dawn of remote work.
+Webinars have proven extremely useful in this new dawn of remote work.
 Industry experts all over the world are sharing their knowledge through online talks.
-Meanwhile, many companies are moving their training for employees to virtual platforms.
-This allows them to continue developing their workforce while practising safety.
+Meanwhile, many companies are moving their employee training to virtual platforms.
+It allows them to continue developing their workforce while practicing safety.

 There are many other benefits to participating in webinars.
 They’re not only convenient and affordable, but internet seminars can also help with professional growth.
 These are some of the reasons employers should look at hosting or enrolling their staff in webinars:

 Being selective with speakers is key to getting the most value out of a webinar.
 Very Well Mind describes an expert as someone who has acquired a high level of skill and knowledge through a lot of practice.
 Experts are people who found success through trial and error and are now respected in their industry.